 Relations with the EU: The EU is a political and economic partnership among 27 nations located in Europe.
-Although Romania's record of organized crime, corruption, and social inequities initially delayed EU membership, Romania joined the EU in 2007 on the condition that it would address these issues.
-Since then, the EU has reproached Romania for not adequately curbing its rampant corruption, on multiple occasions threatening economic sanctions and blocking Romania from joining the Schengen passport-free zone in membership remains popular among Romanian citizens who remain hopeful that full integration with the EU will positively influence Romania's social, economic, and political landscapes.
-Of note, in 2019 Romania held the rotating Presidency of the Council of the EU, an institution that determines and steers the EU's general political direction and priorities.
+Although Romania's record of organized crime, corruption, and social inequities initially delayed EU membership, Romania joined the curbing its rampant corruption. multiple occasions threatening economic sanctions and blockina Romania ioining from the Schengen passportfree zone in 2011.
+Romania's recent political controversies